alexyuly/chil/README.md

 Each component defines a set of component instances called *children*, which are referenced within streams.
 Special *connection objects* form the bridge of communication between children.
 These connection objects allow for the inputs of a component to be connected to child inputs, for child outputs to be connected to other child inputs, and for child outputs to be connected to the component output, in various ways.

-All object construction happens at compile time, so no reference passing is allowed.
-Object reference relationships are defined by the communication contract expressed in a component's source code, which is established at compile time and enforced during runtime.
+All object construction and relation happens at compile time, so no reference passing is allowed.
+Object reference relationships are defined by the proximity of objects within source code, rather than the state of objects which hold references.

 ## 1 Compiler architecture